Imperfect Tense in Spanish: A Comprehensive Guide on How to Use It [Practice Quiz Included!]

 Here are some example sentences in the past imperfect followed by sentences in the preterite, so you can compare them side by side:

 Caminaba con mi esposo cada mañana.
-(I walked with my husband every morning.)
+(I walked with my husband every morning.) | Caminé con mi esposo esta mañana.
+(I walked with my husband this morning.) |

 Iba al mercado los miércoles.
-(I went to the market on Wednesdays.)
+(I went to the market on Wednesdays.) | Fui al mercado ayer.
+(I went to the market yesterday.) |

 Here’s a sentence that features both tenses:

 Estabas limpiando la casa cuando llegué.
-(You were cleaning the house when I arrived.)

-For more practice with the preterite vs. imperfect and to learn more differences, check out our complete guide here.
+For more practice with the preterite vs. imperfect and to learn more differences, check out our complete guide here:

 You can also see and hear examples of both tenses (and more) while watching authentic Spanish content on a program like FluentU.
-FluentU turns entertaining videos—like movie trailers, scenes from TV shows and news reports—into immersive language lessons with interactive subtitles and other helpful learning tools.

 Spanish Imperfect Tense Quiz

-You’ve learned how and when to use the Spanish imperfect tense; now it’s time to quiz yourself.
+You’ve learned how and when to use the Spanish imperfect tense.
+Now, it’s time to quiz yourself.

 Choose the correct imperfect conjugation to replace the infinitive verb in brackets in each sentence below.
 Complete all ten questions to see where you stand with the imperfect tense!